wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-certs-create.md

 ## Next steps

-[Upload your service certificate to the Azure Management Portal](/documentation/articles/cloud-services-configure-ssl-certificate) (or the [Preview Portal](/documentation/articles/cloud-services-configure-ssl-certificate-portal)) and [configure them](/documentation/articles/cloud-services-xml-certs) for the cloud service.
+[Upload your service certificate to the Azure Management Portal](/documentation/articles/cloud-services-configure-ssl-certificate) (or the [Azure Management Portal](/documentation/articles/cloud-services-configure-ssl-certificate-portal)) and [configure them](/documentation/articles/cloud-services-xml-certs) for the cloud service.

 Upload a [management API certificate](/documentation/articles/azure-api-management-certs) to the Azure Management Portal.

->[AZURE.NOTE] The Azure Preview Portal does not use management certificates to access the API but instead uses user accounts.
+>[AZURE.NOTE] The Azure Management Portal does not use management certificates to access the API but instead uses user accounts.